RamyaVidiyala/SpamDetectionInEmails/README.md

 A spam detection model is created by converting text data into vectors and deep learning model.

-Published an article to explain the project indepth
+Published an article to explain the project in depth

 https://lionbridge.ai/articles/using-natural-language-processing-for-spam-detection-in-emails/

-The dataset used is an open-source Spambase dataset from the UCI machine learning repository, that contains 5569 emails, of which 745 are spam.
+The dataset used is an open-source Spambase dataset from the UCI machine learning repository, which contains 5569 emails, of which 745 are spam.

-Performed text preprocessing steps which involves removing puncuations, stop words, white spaces, URLs and lowering cases.
-And tokenized these cleaned text and then padded the tokenised text.
+Performed text preprocessing steps that involve removing punctuations, stop words, white spaces, URLs, and lower cases.
+And tokenized these cleaned texts and then padded the tokenized text.
 Created a deep learning model on these padded vectors.

 Results: